Facmax/react-pokedex/README.md

 3. Open your console and navigate in the root folder of the project (where the public and src folders are located).

-4. Type "npm install" and let the console download all neccessary packages.
+4. Type "npm install" and let the console download all necessary packages.

 5. Type "npm start" and the project will automaticly launch a web page on your localhost (by default at this url: [http://localhost:3000/](http://localhost:3000/)